shinobi5/skeletor/README.md

 ## Styling

-For web components, styles can be set within the element via the [shadowDOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) for encapsulated styles.
+For web components styles can be set within the [shadowDOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) for encapsulated styles.

-For global styles, minimal global CSS is provided with CLI tools to watch for changes and concatenate the individual files into a single minified `styles.css`.
+For global styles minimal CSS is provided with CLI tools to watch for changes and concatenate the individual files into a single minified `styles.css`.

 The concatenating happens in order from broad to specific styles based on the folder they're in (in the following order): `settings, global, elements, components, utilities`.